 Give the fair your undivided attention – if you’re half-heartedly browsing while also juggling TikTok, Netflix and uni work, you won’t achieve much.

 Careers fairs are one of the biggest types of event held on university campuses each year, with a number of employers and hundreds of students in attendance.
-While face-to-face events of this size aren’t currently feasible due to the coronavirus and social distancing measures, you can attend a careers fair online instead, such as the TARGETjobs Virtual Careers Fair on 6 October.
+While face-to-face events of this size aren’t currently feasible due to the coronavirus and social distancing measures, you can attend a careers fair online instead.

 An online fair serves the same purpose as a physical fair, allowing you to network with different employers all at one event, but there are some noticeable differences in how they work.
 Read our student's guide to the key differences between virtual careers fairs and in-person careers events to find out more.